Real-time the easy way with EventSource

 });

-Surprisingly cruft-free for a browser API!
+Surprisingly cruft-free for a browser API (and supported everywhere)!
 We provide the URL of the HTTP endpoint that'll be pushing the events, and then use the addEventListener(eventName, handlerFunction) API we know and love in the DOM.
 Just like in the DOM we have an event object holding event data in its properties.
 Here we want the data - which is sent as a string.
 I've chosen to encode it as JSON - so we simply parse it and place it at the start of our list of chats.

 Server-sent events protocol